-181 Determination of zoning
+163. Determination of zoning

-- (1) Notwithstanding the provisions of section 180(2) and (3), the owner of land or a person authorised by the owner may apply to the Municipality for the determination of a zoning for land referred to in section 26(3) of the Act - (2) When the Municipality considers an application in terms of subsection (1) it must have regard to the following: - (a) the lawful utilisation of the land, or the purpose for which it could be lawfully utilised immediately before the commencement of this By-law if it can be determined; - (b) the zoning, if any, that is most compatible with that utilisation or purpose and any applicable title deed condition; - (c) any departure or consent use that may be required in conjunction with that zoning; - (d) in the case of land that was vacant immediately before the commencement of this By-law, the utilisation that is permitted in terms of the title deed conditions or, where more than one land use is so permitted, one of such land uses determined by the municipality; and - (e) where the lawful utilisation of the land and the purpose for which it could be lawfully utilised immediately before the commencement of this By-law, cannot be determined, the zoning that is the most desirable and compatible with any applicable title deed condition, together with any departure or consent use that may be required. - (3) If the lawful zoning of land contemplated in subsection (1) cannot be determined, the Municipality must determine a zoning and give notice of its intention to do so in terms of section 93. - (4) A land use that commenced unlawfully, whether before or after the commencement of this Bylaw, may not be considered to be the lawful land use.
+- (1) Notwithstanding the provisions of section 162(2) and (3), the owner of land or a person authorised by the owner may apply to the Municipality for the determination of a zoning for land referred to in section 26(3) of the Act - (2) When the Municipality considers an application in terms of subsection (1) it must have regard to the following: - (a) the lawful utilisation of the land, or the purpose for which it could be lawfully utilised immediately before the commencement of this By-law if it can be determined; - (b) the zoning, if any, that is most compatible with that utilisation or purpose and any applicable title deed condition; - (c) any departure or consent use that may be required in conjunction with that zoning; - (d) in the case of land that was vacant immediately before the commencement of this Bylaw, the utilisation that is permitted in terms of the title deed conditions or, where more than one land use is so permitted, one of such land uses determined by the municipality; and - (e) where the lawful utilisation of the land and the purpose for which it could be lawfully utilised immediately before the commencement of this By-law, cannot be determined, the zoning that is the most desirable and compatible with any applicable title deed condition, together with any departure or consent use that may be required. - (3) If the lawful zoning of land contemplated in subsection (1) cannot be determined, the Municipality must determine a zoning. - (4) A land use that commenced unlawfully, whether before or after the commencement of this By-law, may not be considered to be the lawful land use.